 Planning the Tennis Training Program

-Most top players tend to be tall and particularly well developed in their musculature.
+Most top players tend to be tall and well developed in their musculature.
 If you are tall, you are better equipped to serve, volley and smash, while your long reach will help you get to the places that smaller people cannot, especially at the net.
 If you are not, do not blame your parents but work hard on some of the points mentioned below.
 Your musculature is also something that is governed by genetics, but it can be improved with training.
 Strength and power are increasingly important in the modem game.
-It is understood that there is a considerable element of skill in tennis, but there comes a point, as in most sports, where natural flair and skills practice is not enough.
+There is a considerable element of skill in tennis, but there comes the point, as in most sports, where natural flair and skills practice is not enough.

 Demands of the game

 Unlike a race, where there is a set distance to cover, or a soccer match, with a fixed time limit, tennis is very unpredictable.
 If you are Steffi Graf, you can mop up an opponent in less than an hour, whereas a men's five-setter can go on for four hours or more.
-This means you must be prepared for the worst eventuality, up to three hours for women and five for men.
-Endurance in such matches is a key factor since when you get tired mistakes creep in and your attention starts to wander.
+It would help if you were prepared for the worst eventuality, up to three hours for women and five for men.
+Endurance in such matches is a key factor since when you get tired mistakes creep in, and your attention starts to wander.

 Phases of training

 Peaking is not an essential factor in tennis, at least for professionals.
 They can find a tournament somewhere throughout the whole year to earn their bread and jam.
 However, if your goal is to win a club or county tournament, then the opportunity for peaking is far more possible.
 You may perform more endurance and fundamental strength development exercises during the offseason, then concentrate more on agility and sharpness in the months approaching the event.